-- All invoices should be free from any charge and are unencumbered; - Only fully accepted invoices (based on goods received note (GRN) and deduction report) should be included in the pool and part invoices shall not qualify for the pool; - There are no invoices that are overdue for more than 10 days past the due date as on the cut-off date; - No obligor has 30+ days past due (dpd) in the previous three months from the cut-off date; - Each relevant obligor has fully repaid the entire amount of the last two trade receivables within 90 days of the due date; - The balance tenor of the identified receivables is not more than 120 days; - The pool of identified receivables shall comprise at least 15 Obligors at all times during the Replenishment Period; - The minimum vintage between the Originator and each Buyer is at least three months; - Buyer concentration must adhere to the following criteria - For Buyers rated A- and above, the concentration per Buyer would be a maximum of 15% and they should constitute at least 50% of the pool. - For non-investment grade and unrated Buyers, the concentration per Buyer would be a maximum of 4.5% and they should not constitute more than 20% of the pool. - For the BBB category and three pre-determined Buyers, the concentration per Buyer would be a maximum of 10% and they would constitute the balance percentage of the pool.
+- The Identified Receivables are unencumbered - Only fully accepted invoices (based on goods received note (GRN) and deduction report) should be included in the pool and part invoices shall not qualify for the pool; - All the Invoices are existing and have not been terminated or prepaid by the Obligors, as on the Cut-off Date; - As on the cut-off date, there are no invoices which are overdue for more than 10 days past the due date - No buyer have 30+ day past due in the preceding 3 months from the cut-off Date - Each Obligor has fully repaid the entire amount of last 2 trade receivables within 90 days of the due date; - The balance tenor of the Identified Receivables is not more than 120 days; - Credit notes/advances per buyer is not more than 5% of Identified Receivables; - Identified Receivables comprise at least 15 obligors during the replenishment period (was at least 25 buyer during the last exercise); - The minimum vintage between the Originator and each buyer, is at least 9 (nine) months; - Buyer concentration must adhere to the following criteria - For Buyers rated A- and above, the concentration per Buyer would be a maximum of 15% and they should constitute at least 50% of the pool. - For non-investment grade and unrated Buyers, the concentration per Buyer would be a maximum of 4.5% and they should not constitute more than 20% of the pool. - For the BBB category and three pre-determined Buyers, the concentration per Buyer would be a maximum of 10% and they would constitute the balance percentage of the pool.